Best built-in ovens for cooking up a storm

 Before you order

-- Ensure there is electric or gas supply within 1m of where the oven is to be installed (remember a gas oven still needs an electric supply).
+- Ensure your electric or gas supply is in safe condition and within 1m of where the oven is to be installed.

 - For integrated appliances such as ovens we will install and ensure everything is put back as it was prior to our arrival, however we are not able to make adjustments to cabinets, doors and plinths.